 - If the child is under 12 years old, parents must present a medical certificate of good health.

-- For children over 12 years old, a negative PCR test will be required due to COVID-19 safety protocols.
+- For children over 12 years old, a negative PCR test or proof of having the corresponding vaccines will be required due to COVID-19 safety protocols.

 If you wish to learn more about the current requirements to enter Peru, make sure to learn everything while you’re here.